 - Winston says what I'm sure a lot of fans of this cartoon felt at one point or another in "The Haunting of Heck House."

 Winston: And we agreed to come here without our proton packs?

 Winston: Sometimes I think between the four of us we don't have the brains God gave a doorknob.

 - There's also the scene when Egon takes refuge in the library.

 Egon: Feels safe somehow.

-<A book begins to slide out of the bookcase behind Egon all by itself>
+(A book begins to slide out of the bookcase behind Egon all by itself)

-I don't remember the name of the episode, but I saw it at Mexico in the spanish dubbing, I think they made a Gag Dub: A couple calls the Ghostbusters to their house and leave them there.
+- The Mexican dub of "The Hole in the Wall Gang" features a Sneaky reference to those other Ghostbusters.
+A couple calls the Ghostbusters to their house and leave them there.
 When they come back, the Ghostbusters not only have destroyed their house, but tell them they will send the bill soon and leave.
 The couple then argues: